kasa0246/phantom-strike/README.md

 Notes:
 - Legion is not compatible with Osmech.
 Choose wisely.
 - Legion Phantoms use base game buildbar color theme, causing it to mix with legion one.
 Don't panic - it's a feature. :P
-- Pasting Legion Phantoms in sandbox mode when Legion is not enabled will cause a crash.
+- Pasting Legion Phantoms in sandbox mode without Legion enabled in Community Mods will cause a crash.